- Department, Office, or School

 Research Interests

-Dr. Pfeiffer is an applied sociocultural anthropologist with specializations in medical anthropology, global public health, and African Studies.
+Dr. Pfeiffer is an applied sociocultural anthropologist with specializations in medical anthropology, global health, and African Studies.
 As a medical anthropologist, Dr. Pfeiffer is committed to the pursuit of global health equity and collaborating with others to help solve health-related problems in our shared world.
-Her teaching and research interests broadly include infectious diseases (especially HIV), health disparities and the social determinants of health, critical global health, and sexual, reproductive, and adolescent health in sub-Saharan Africa, the United States (US), and Jamaica.
+Her teaching and research interests broadly include infectious and chronic diseases, health disparities and the social determinants of health, disease-related stigma, and reproductive and adolescent health in sub-Saharan Africa and the United States.

 Areas of Expertise

-Medical Anthropology, African Studies, Development/Globalization, Critical Global Health, Infectious Diseases, HIV/AIDS, Reproductive Health, Science and Technology Studies, Social Determinants of Health, Stigma and Discrimination, Education, Applied Anthropology, Ethnographic and Community-Engaged Participatory Research
+Medical Anthropology, African Studies, Kenyan Studies, International Development/Globalization, Global Public Health, Infectious Diseases (especially HIV), Reproductive Health, Science and Technology Studies, Social Determinants of Health, Disease Stigma, Education, Applied Anthropology, Ethnographic, Qualitative, and Community-Engaged Participatory Research, and Health-Related Program Evaluation